DHunnicuttSG/Reference-Repo/Linux-ref.md

-Here's a list of basic Linux commands, categorized for easier understanding:
+# Here's a list of basic Linux commands

 ## Navigation and File System: